Coleman bizarrely claims Hatters had two goalkeepers during 2-0 victory

-Coleman also suggested the hosts supposed misfortune was down to them being one of the minnows at League Two level, and stated Luton have won four or five spotkicks already this term, despite it being just three, with Hatters also having four awarded against them too.
+Coleman also suggested it was down to his side being one of the minnows at League Two level, and stated Luton have won four or five spotkicks already this term, despite it being just three, with Hatters also having four awarded against them too.

 He said: “Unfortunately we lost the game in one half an hour spell in the first half.

 “We started the game really well, pinned them back, should have had a penalty, but I think there must be a rule that I’m not aware of that Accrington can’t receive penalties, because we haven’t had one this season.